 During law school, Brittany served as Executive Articles Editor and a member of the Editorial Board of the Georgia Law Review.

-She was recognized in 2021 as one of the "Best Lawyers: Ones to Watch" for Communications Law, Corporate Law, and Mergers & Acquisitions Law and again in 2022 for Communications Law, Corporate Governance and Compliance Law, Corporate Law, and Mergers & Acquisitions Law by The Best Lawyers in America®.
+She was recognized in 2021 as one of the "Best Lawyers: Ones to Watch" for Communications Law, Corporate Law, and Mergers & Acquisitions Law and again in 2022 and 2023 for Communications Law, Corporate Governance and Compliance Law, Corporate Law, and Mergers & Acquisitions Law by The Best Lawyers in America®.

 Insights View All